Please use the menu below to navigate the article sections:

 So how does it work?

-First, you go to https://aws.training and sign-in with your certification account.
+First, you go to the AWS Training page and sign-in with your certification account.
 Select the “Get Certified” button and follow the link over to certmetrics.com.
 From there you can find the AWS Cloud Practitioner exam and then make sure you click “Schedule with Pearson Vue” (not “Schedule with PSI”).

 You’re then presented with the options to take your exam “At a local test center” or “At a home or office”.
 Choose the latter option and book an appointment time.
 There were lots of appointment times and I was able to book a time for the next morning.